-A word of caution: Before we go into the finer details, we should probably warn you that anything you stream on Kodi is visible to both your ISP and the government, which could put you in legal hot water.
+A word of caution: Before we go into the finer details, you are warned that anything you stream on Kodi is visible to both your ISP and the government, which could put you in legal hot water.
 The only surefire way to combat this is to connect to an excellent VPN service whenever you use Kodi.

 What Is Kodi?

-Everyone has to start somewhere with Kodi, so don’t worry if you feel in over your head.
-The Kodi community is super helpful and reliable for troubleshooting, but if you’re curious how Kodi works, we’ve got you covered.
+Everyone has to start somewhere with Kodi, so don’t worry if you feel like you’re way in over your head.
+The Kodi community is super helpful and reliable for troubleshooting, but if you’re curious how Kodi works, this article has you covered.

 What Can You Watch on Kodi?

 Kodi turns any computer, smartphone, or tablet into a digital set-top box or streamer, giving users the ability to stream files from the internet, a home network, or local storage.
-Unlike other TV streamers such as Apple TV, Chromecast 2, and Amazon Fire TV Stick, Kodi isn’t held back by licensing or a curated app store, so it lets you download a range of community-made apps or addons, and watch whatever you like.
+Unlike other TV streamers such as Apple TV, Chromecast 3rd Generation, and Amazon Fire TV Stick 4K, Kodi isn’t held back by licensing or a curated app store.
+The software lets you download a range of community-made apps or addons and watch whatever you like.

-Kodi’s purpose-built UI also makes browsing through your content simple.
-The software features what its developers call a “10-foot UI”, meaning it is readable from a theoretical distance of up to 10ft away – and thanks to a range of built-in codes, users can browse videos, photos, and podcasts quickly and easily.
-On smaller devices, Kodi offers a similar experience but can get hooked up to a bigger TV for big-screen viewing.
+Kodi’s intuitive user interface (UI) also makes browsing through your content simple.
+The software features what its developers call a “10-foot UI”, meaning it is readable from a theoretical distance of up to 10ft away.
+Thanks to a range of built-in codes, users can browse videos, photos, and podcasts quickly and easily.
+On smaller devices, Kodi offers a similar experience but can get hooked to a larger TV for big-screen viewing.